 The varicella vaccine helps protect against chickenpox Chickenpox Chickenpox is a highly contagious viral infection with the varicella-zoster virus that causes a characteristic itchy rash, consisting of small, raised, blistered, or crusted spots.
 Chickenpox... read more (varicella), a very contagious infection caused by the varicella-zoster virus.
 It causes an itchy rash that looks like small blisters with a red base.
 In some people, the brain, lungs, and heart can become infected, resulting in serious illness or death.
 The virus remains in the body after the illness has resolved.
 If it is reactivated, it can cause shingles Shingles Shingles is a painful skin rash caused by a viral infection that results from reactivation of the varicella-zoster virus, the virus that causes chickenpox.
-What causes the virus to reactive... read more years later.
+What causes the virus to reactivate... read more years later.

 The varicella vaccine contains weakened, live varicella virus.
 There are two formulations: